 - The behaviour of vega and time to expiry

-The options Greek called Vega is used to gauge the sensitivity of an option to implied volatility.
-One needs to be very clear regarding volatility and vega.
+Vega in options is used to gauge the sensitivity of an option to implied volatility.
+One needs to be very clear regarding volatility and vega options.
 Vega is a measure, while volatility is the actual fluctuation that is measured by vega.

 Implied volatility is one of the variables used to arrive at options prices.
 If the price of an underlying is expected to have great movement, the option prices would be expensive, and vice versa.
 Uncertainty causes higher implied volatility leading to higher price swings and consequently resulting in higher vega.